greim/motel/readme.md

   await exit;

   /*
-   * All elements which have declared dependencies
+   * All elements depending on "users/:id" have
-   * on "users/:id" have now left the DOM.
+   * now left the DOM.
    *
    * Do necessary cleanup.
 Unregister websockets,
    * cancel pollers, dispatch deletion actions.
-   *
-   * If any "users/:id"-dependent elements re-appear
-   * in the DOM in the future, this callback will
-   * run again.
    */
 });
 ```